mark-akturatech/archon-c64/README.md

 This project is reverse engineer of the iconic Commodore 64 game **Archon (c) 1983** by Free Fall Associates.

-The reporduced code is intended to be a true replication of the source logic with the exception of original memory locations.
+The reporduction code is intended to be a true replication of the source logic with the exception of original memory locations.

 The code is fully relocatable and pays no heed to original memory locations.
 Original memory locations are provided as comments above each variable, constant or method for reference.

-The source uses some temporary memory addresses for multiple different purposes.
-For example `$BF24` may store the current color phase, a sprite animation frame or a sprite x position offset.
-To simplify code readability, we do not reuse temporary memory addresses.

 Extensive comments have been provided to help understand the source code.